robotology-legacy/codyco-modules/src/simulink/README.md

 ###### Installation
 Before going ahead with the compilation of the library, make sure that you have MATLAB and Simulink properly installed and running.
 Then, check that the MEX compiler for MATLAB is setup and working.
 For this you can try compiling some of MATLAB C code examples as described in [http://www.mathworks.com/help/matlab/ref/mex.html#btz1tb5-12].
+In the following steps assume that `$CODYCO_DIR` points to the `/build` directory of your CoDyCo installation and `$CODYCO_ROOT` to the corresponding `/src` directory.

 - **Compiling the Simulink Library.** When configuring the CMakeLists for CoDyCo make sure to enable the SIMULINK_LIBRARY flag by doing
 ```bash